 - (a) satisfy any applicable law, regulation, legal process or enforceable governmental request,

-- (b) enforce our Terms of Service, including investigation of potential violations thereof, or
+- (b) enforce our Terms of Service - Firms and Advisors and our Terms of Service - End Users, including investigation of potential violations thereof, or

 - (c) protect against imminent harm to our rights, property or safety, or that of our users or the public as required or permitted by law.

 - We may share your personal information with third parties (including our service providers and government entities) to detect, prevent, or otherwise address fraud or security or technical issues.

 - We may share your personal information with our business partners who offer a service to you jointly with us, for example when running a cross-promotion.

 - We may share and/or transfer your personally identifiable information if we become involved in a merger, acquisition, bankruptcy, or any form of sale of some or all of our assets; and